imbottlebird/text_analytics-tweets/README.md

   </tr>
 </table>

 To do this, we need to the sentiment mapping that lists the words and corresponding sentiments.
 Here I used the NRC Word-Emotion Association lexicon from https://saifmohammad.com/WebPages/lexicons.html.
-It is available from tidytext in R.
+Use "Non-commercial Research Use" option.

 #### Sentiment mapping
 <img src='img/sentiment_map.png' width='200' align='middle'>